HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 We're applying [impact mapping](http://impactmapping.org/drawing.php) (Why?
 Who?
 How?
 What?) to these, to establish impact and scope of each, for comparison and eventual decision purposes.

 General sequence as planned: complete environment scan for budget explainer examples; consolidate our list of options; apply impact mapping on these options; bring in domain experts to help us review these options (possibly in September); select a project; enter a project development phase.
 Current target is to have something impactful and helpful available for the 2017 budget cycle in the fall of 2016.

-For planning details see the [wiki](https://github.com/HenrikBechmann/CivicTechTO-TorontoBudget/wiki).
-For resource materials browse this repository.